Usk – St Mary’s Benedictine Priory

 History

-The Benedictine priory in Usk was founded between 1174 and 1176 by Richard de Clare called “Strongbow”, between the recovery of Usk from the Welsh and the date of his death.
+The Benedictine female priory in Usk was founded between 1174 and 1176 by Richard de Clare called Strongbow, 2nd Earl of Pembroke, between the recapture of Usk from the Welsh and the date of his death.
 It was one of only three female convents in medieval Wales.
-In addition, the priory church was also used as a parish church, and in the 13th century it was enlarged.
+In addition, the priory church was also used as a parish church, therefore in the 13th century it was enlarged.
 The de Clare family had the right of patronage until 1322, when King Edward II gave it to his favorite Hugh Despenser the younger.
 Five years later, Elizabeth de Clare regained the patronage.
-She was rich widow who during her lifetime granted the monastery important charter, and after her death left a generous inheritance (over £ 6 and two cloths of gold).
+She was rich widow who during her lifetime granted the priory important charter, and after her death left a generous inheritance (over £ 6 and two cloths of gold).

-In 1536 the priory was dissolved, but the church of St. Mary served as the parish church.
-Unfortunately, during the Reformation, the presbytery, transepts and most of the priory buildings were destroyed.
-A major renovation and expansion was carried out in 1884, when Thomas Henry Wyatt roofed the passage next to the tower, creating a sacristy and added another span to the nave.
-Another renovation was undertaken in the years 1899-1900, when new windows were inserted and the roof of the naves was replaced.
+In 1536, the priory was dissolved as a result of King Henry VIII’s reformation.
+The priory church of St. Mary’s served only as a parish church since than.
+Unfortunately, during the closure of the monastery, the chancel, transepts, and most of the claustrum buildings were destroyed.
+A major renovation and extension of the church was undertaken in 1884, when Thomas Henry Wyatt vaulted the ground floor of the tower to create a sacristy and added another bay to the nave.
+Further renovations were undertaken in 1899-1900, when new windows were installed and the nave roof was replaced.

 Architecture